jenniferbuz/sci_coding/lessons/lesson0/README.md

 #rm: cannot remove 'test/': Is a directory
 ```

 Here, rm is looking out for us in case we accidentally try to delete a directory full of files we may need.
-To proceed with removing a directory we need to add an *option* to the **rm** command.
+To proceed with removing a directory we need to add an **option** to the `rm` command.
 Options are used to modify the behavious of bash commands.
-To see what options are available for a given command, we can check out information related to that command by typing **info** followed by the comand.
+To see what options are available, we can use the `info` (information)command.

 ```bash
 info rm